jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 #### Flight and Preflight Covid testing

 I took Singapore Airlines direct flight from Changi Airport to San Francisco International Airport.
-My airfare was \$1,109.30.
+My premium economy airfare was \$1109.30.
 I remember seeing options for a round trip at \$1300, but I did not bother with that.

+You cannot do an online check-in on Singapore Airlines with the H-1B1 visa.
+Apparently, the option is for people who do not need a visa to travel to the US, or are on the [Visa Waiver Program](https://travel.state.gov/content/travel/en/us-visas/tourism-visit/visa-waiver-program.html).
+I needed to check in physically.
+This was not indicated in the user interface and gave me a small panic.

 The premium economy seat allows for 2 bags of 23 kg each.
 I tried to check in 3 bags of 10 kg each and was rejected, but we did prepare for the scenario.